NBA Championships: 0

 Prior to the 2014 season, the Wolves shipped Love to Cleveland for that year’s first overall pick Andrew Wiggins.
 The next year, Minnesota won the draft lottery and added Karl Anthony-Towns.

-Last season, head coach Tom Thibodeau traded former first round picks Zach LaVine, Kris Dunn and the rights to 2017 first round pick Lauri Markkanen for Bulls All-Star Jimmy Butler.
+Prior to the 2017-18 season, head coach Tom Thibodeau traded former first round picks Zach LaVine, Kris Dunn and the rights to 2017 first round pick Lauri Markkanen for Bulls All-Star Jimmy Butler.

 The results were good.
 It snapped a franchise worst 12 straight losing seasons and Minnesota made the playoffs, but they were washed by the top-seeded Houston Rockets in the opening round.